rhel-labs/learn-katacoda/installing-software-yum/step1.md

 # What is a package manager?

 Package managers are programs which install, update, and remove software.
 Doing these operations by hand would be tedious and prone to mistakes.
-By bundling these functionalities into a single tool, users have a more streamlined experience.
+Bundling these functionalities into a single tool gives users a more streamlined experience.

 YUM has even more utility because it performs dependency resolution whenever it installs, removes, or updates software.
 The upcoming steps will give